 While some were apprehensive about sewing and making their pencil cases light up, we all worked together to ensure the pesky LED lights and conductive thread behaved themselves.
 The trick was to keep the thread separate because conductive thread is different to normal thread.
 This is because it conducts electricity which allows the LED to light up so it was very important to sew in a straight line and tying and knotting the thread had to be as precise as a surgeon’s knot!
 Remembering to put the battery in helped in making them work!

-After an hour, our WoW women were delighted when their pencil cases lit up and for those that didn’t work, we trouble shooted and discovered why they didn’t.
+After an hour, we were all delighted when their pencil cases lit up and for those that didn’t work, we trouble shooted and discovered why they didn’t.

-It was a fun learning experience for our WoW women and for us in teaching and sharing our knowledge on how to make your own wearable projects.
+It was a fun learning experience for us in teaching and sharing our knowledge on how to make your own wearable projects.

 The key takeaway was whether you had a background in sewing or tech or neither, it was a challenging and rewarding experience.
 The main point of the workshop was to try something completely new and learn something different because you never know what you can achieve.

-For our WoW Women, they worked together, made friends, inspired and encouraged each other to believe in themselves to create something that was useful, FUNctional and wearable!
+For our women, they worked together, made friends, inspired and encouraged each other to believe in themselves to create something that was useful, FUNctional and wearable!

 Now that is inspiring!

-If you would like more information on our wearable tech workshops in Manchester, the North West or London, contact us at firstname.lastname@example.org or find out more here!
+If you would like more information on our wearable tech workshops find out more here!

-This blog post was written by Michelle Hua, Founder & CEO of MadeWithGlove, a UK wearable tech company designing fashionable heated gloves for women.
-In 2014, Michelle led MadeWithGlove to being in the Top 150 Most Influential Brands in Wearable Tech and was a finalist and highly commended blogger at the UK Blog Awards 2016.
+This blog post was written by Michelle Hua, Founder & CEO of MadeWithGlove, speaker and writer.
+In 2015, Michelle led MadeWithGlove to being the Top 150 Most Influential Brands in Wearable Tech.
+Michelle delivers wearable tech workshops to students and girls in tech.

 Follow Michelle on Twitter @MadeWithGlove